The best virtual debit cards in Singapore for 2024

 Virtual cards are available as both debit and credit cards, and can often be instantly generated once you’ve got an approved account with a bank or provider.
 In most cases you’ll need to add your virtual card to a wallet app like Apple Pay or Google Pay for easy spending.

-Usually getting a virtual card is a free service, and because your virtual card won’t have the same card number as any physical card you hold, it can add a layer of security too.
+Usually getting a virtual card is a free service, and because in many cases your virtual card won’t have the same card number as any physical card you hold, it can add a layer of security too.
 If you’re spending online with a new merchant, for example, you can often generate a virtual card, use it to pay, and then cancel it immediately, so you’ll know the details can’t be used again fraudulently.

 Virtual debit card comparison: At a glance